michaelmcfadyen/yml-for-gatling-demo/README.md

 When executing the jar two system properties must be passed in

-    - galing.base.url - base url of target systmem (http://localhost:8080)
+    - gatling.base.url - base url of target systmem (http://localhost:8080)
     - gatling.yml.file - relative path to the yml file describing the gatling simulation (./example.yml)

 The complete command for this project would be